ankitmishra1402/Capstone-Project/README.md

 📈 Outcome:
 Delivered a strategic dashboard that helps optimize inventory, marketing, and operations!

-🔗 [Optional: Add link to GitHub repo or dashboard if public]

 💼 This project strengthened my:
 ✔ Data storytelling